MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Don't initialize App Center Distribute during development

-If in private mode, App Center Distribute will pop up it's UI/browser at application start.
+If in private mode, App Center Distribute will pop up its UI/browser at application start.
 While this is an expected behavior for your end users, it could be disruptive for you during the development stage of your application.
-We do not recommend to initialize `MSDistribute` for your `DEBUG` configuration.
+We do not recommend initializing `MSDistribute` for your `DEBUG` configuration.

  ```objc
  #if DEBUG